Tusk (album): Title

 Varying accounts have been provided by Fleetwood Mac and their production team of naming the album Tusk.
 In Fleetwood's first memoir, he said that the title was in reference to male genitalia and claimed that Nicks threatened to quit the band after learning about the origin of the name.
 Nicks commented that "there was nothing beautiful or elegant about the word 'tusk'.
 All it really brought to mind was people stealing ivory.
 Even then, in 1979, you just thought about rhinos being poached, tusks being stolen, elephants being slaughtered and ivory being sold on the black market."
 She said that she "liked the title even less" when she was told about the meaning of the title and mentioned that the studio's mixing console was nicknamed "Tusk" due to the fake tusks that were mounted on the device.

 Caillat said the band "thought that the tusk was a sign of male prowess" and remembered hearing the male members of the band making tusk jokes during the recording sessions.
-Richard Dashut, who co-produced the album, recalled that the band occasionally made phallic jokes, although he said that the title was instead attributed to the album's artwork.
+Richard Dashut, who co-produced the album, recalled that the band occasionally made phallic jokes, although he said that the title was instead attributed to the album's artwork in the liner notes.

 I'm not sure if any of us knew what it meant.
 It became more of a cause of the elephants.
 Mick also brought in his tusks from his cast.
 They weren't real, but they were full-size elephant tusks that were mounted.
 What I'm fairly certain of is that it didn't come from the dick meaning.
 Maybe Mick would dispute me.

 Larry Vigon, who designed the album, credited the title to Peter Beard's affinity for wildlife and African art.
 He said that the band settled on the name Tusk after Beard incorporated elephant references into the album artwork.
 Beard commented that "the album was named Tusk because of all my photographs with tusks in them."
 Buckingham said that tusk was a "nice sounding word" and that "there's no specific hidden meaning behind it."